Hello! My name is Taylor.

 I told my mom I wanted to be a writer when I was three-years-old.
-Fast-forward fourteen years, my dream hasn’t changed.
+Fast-forward sixteen years, my dream hasn’t changed.
 (This could mean I’m either super committed or super boring.
 Probably both.)

 When I was sixteen-years-old, I applied for a writing residency for the annual conference, Families in Global Transition.
 In exchange for an eight week mentoring process with the expat editor Jo Parfitt, I was required to attend FIGT to cover sessions and then write articles about them.
 My mom told me I could apply for the experience of “applying.”
 I NEVER thought I would be accepted.
 Much to my shock, I was!
 The experience was a wonderful opportunity for learning and growth.
 My blog was an outcome of the project.
-I’ve been writing constantly since then for expat and TCK-focused, print and online magazines.
+Since then, I’ve written for expat and TCK-focused, print and online magazines.

 5 of my most popular posts are: